Most finance teams don’t need more tools. They need fewer tabs open.

 Start here:

 - What does your team already know?
-The more familiar the interface, the faster your team will adopt it.
+The more familiar the interface, the faster your team members will adopt it.

 What finance looks like when budgeting actually works